American Kickboxer: Production

 The film was shot in South Africa in late 1990 when martial arts films were becoming popular to shoot there for budgetary reasons.

 Sequels

 In 1993, two sequels were released.
 American Kickboxer 2 was a sequel in name only, shot on location in the Philippines and starring former kickboxing champion Dale 'Apollo' Cook as a cop forced to team up with his ex-wife's former boyfriend to save his ex-wife's daughter.

-A direct sequel entitled To the Death was directed by Darrell Roodt and featured John Barrett as the renamed "Rick Quinn" and Michel Qissi replacing Brad Morris as Jacques Denard, who starts out as Quinn's rival but ultimately becomes his ally.
+A direct sequel entitled To the Death was directed by Darrell Roodt and featured John Barrett as the renamed "Rick Quinn" and Michel Qissi replacing Brad Morris as Jacques Denard, who starts out as Quinn's rival but ultimately becomes his ally when Quinn is forced to fight in illegal kickboxing fights that end with the loser shot dead after the matches.

 Release

 The film was released theatrically in South Africa on March 1, 1991.
 It never received a theatrical release in the United States, but Cannon Films released the film on home video on July 24, 1991.

 In 2022, the streaming service Swissx TV offered NFT ownership of American Kickboxer to commemorate its 30th anniversary.